MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 Use **Task List** to track code comments that use tokens such as `TODO` and `HACK`, or custom tokens, and to manage shortcuts that take you directly to a predefined location in code.
-Click on the item in the list to go to its location in the source code.
+Select an item in the list to go to its location in the source code.

 > [!NOTE]
 > This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see [Task comments (Visual Studio for Mac)](/visualstudio/mac/task-comments).